Article

 Use lower-fat cooking techniques.
 Using cooking techniques that don’t involve added fats is another way to reduce the amount of fat in your foods.
 Instead of frying or sautéing your foods, bake, broil, poach, or steam them.
 Non-stick vegetable oil sprays (instead of butter) can also be used to treat pans, grills, and griddles to prevent foods from sticking.
 In addition, microwave cooking is another low-fat method.
 Microwaving foods like vegetables and meats is a convenient and healthy cooking technique because it locks in nutrients, flavor, and color, and also saves time.

 Season foods with herbs.
 Spices and herbs can add exciting flavors to foods and help make added fats (butter, sauces and gravies) unnecessary.
 Dried herbs are a convenient and cost-effective way to make foods more interesting – and healthier.
 Try spices like sage, oregano, dill, and chili powder to add new flavors to your foods.
 Also, using more spices helps minimize the need for added salt.
-Fresh lemon and lime juices and vinegar are also great flavor-enhancers and provide no fat or calories.
+Fresh lemon and lime juices and vinegar are also great flavor enhancers and provide no fat or calories.

 Experiment in the kitchen.
 Try making your own favorite recipes with a few substitutes.
 For example, try using low-fat cheese in place of regular cheese or light sour cream in place of regular.